Below are our regular resources year-round:

-The following research databases are available to Milford residents.
+The following online resources are available to Milford residents.
 Access from home will require a valid Milford Library card.
 Click on a link to get started!

 Books, Literature and Writing

 Consumer Information, Automotive and Entertainment

 Law and Legal Reference

 News and Current Affairs

 Free online resources from the CT State Library.
 Here you will find journal, magazine, and newspaper articles for Connecticut public, K12, and academic libraries and their users.
 Also offers a collection of downloadable eAudios and eBooks for Connecticut residents with valid CT public library card numbers.

 |researchIT CT Elementary School resources|